 Be honest, how many times have you hit snooze this morning?
 Have you crawled from your bed to the bathroom, avoiding mirrors on the way?
-Have you then crawled to the kitchen for a cup of life saving elixir called coffee?
-Have you finally screamed in panic seeing the time, put on the first items of clothing you could identify, and ran to work or a meeting with no hope of getting there in time?
+Have you then crawled to the kitchen for a cup of life-saving elixir called coffee?
+Have you finally screamed in panic seeing the time, put on the first items of clothing you could identify, and run to work or a meeting with no hope of getting there in time?

 Well, nobody said mornings are easy, but what if we tell you a few good reasons to wake up early tomorrow.

 You shouldn’t skip breakfast, you know that.
 You’ll be starving in no time and you’ll devour any snack, healthy or not, that comes your way, and then you’ll eat more than you need for lunch.
-If you wake up earlier, you have time to sit comfortably, finish your breakfast and have coffee in peace and quiet.
+If you wake up earlier, you'll have time to sit comfortably, finish your breakfast, and have coffee in peace and quiet.

-Morning is the most productive and beautiful time of the day, so do yourself a favour and use the most of it.
+Morning is the most productive and beautiful time of the day, so do yourself a favor and use the most of it.
 Your body and mind will be grateful and the world will seem a happier place, we promise.
-Good mood, positive thoughts and inspiration are guaranteed, all you really have to do is wake up early tomorrow.
+Good mood, positive thoughts, and inspiration are guaranteed, all you really have to do is wake up early tomorrow.